rhenter/django-stuff/README.rst

 Requirements
 ============

-Django Utils requires Django 2 or later
+Django Stuff requires Django 1.11 or later

 How to install